una/una.github.io/_posts/2014-12-02-modernizr-at-root.md

 ## Modernizr += @at-root

 So back to peanut butter and jelly (peanut butter and chocolate is better, IMO).
 Modernizr and @at-root are PERFECT for each other.
-Combine the two with a trailing ampersand, and you have a concise solution for handling feature-based styling.
+Combine the two with a **trailing ampersand**, and you have a concise solution for handling feature-based styling.
+Read all about the Sass ampersand **[here](http://una.github.io/2014/03/06/sass-snippets-the-almighty-ampersand.html)**.

 For instance if you had a feature using the CSS3 text-shadow property, and wanted to ensure a safe fallback solution for legibility, you could use the following solution.
 Configure modernizer to detect this property and append a class of `.text-shadow` to the `<html>`.